Expert Spotlight: Five Questions with Sara Kenney

 Welcome to the premise of Surgeon X, a comic book series published by Image Comics, from the creative mind of Sara Kenney and drawn by the late, highly respected artist John Watkiss.
 The tragic heroine, Rosa Scott, is a surgeon gone rogue, bucking unjust antibiotic rationing rules, treating patients with black-market drugs, and all the while trying to solve the mystery behind her altruistic mother’s mysterious death and potential key to beating superbugs.

 Here at the Antibiotic Resistance Action Center, we firmly believe that creative communication is critical to improving understanding of the superbug crisis and prompting action.
 That’s why we were thrilled when Sara Kenney agreed to answer a few questions about Surgeon X. (Be sure to follow Surgeon X via its website, Twitter and Facebook.
-Also, there’s a new 12-page special that you can download for free here!).
+Also, there’s a new 12-page special that you can download for free.)

 1. Of all the pressing public health issues out there, why did you choose to focus on antibiotic resistance in this comic?
 Do you remember when you first realized the gravity of this impending crisis?

 The whole storyworld was several years in the building.
 I started with the character - surgeon Rosa Scott.
 I wanted her to work in the future where she had access to weird and wonderful scientific and technological advancements.
 When you’re creating a character and story you’re always looking for obstacles to throw at them.
-The more I researched the the future I realised that the antibiotic crisis was the mother of all obstacles.
+The more I researched the the future I realized that the antibiotic crisis was the mother of all obstacles.
 How can a doctor function when the bedrock of modern medicine has crumbled around them?

 I started to speak to experts — microbiologists, surgeons, historians, ethicists, sociologists — I wanted to explore the characters and storyworld from all angles.
-The more I spoke to them the more I realised that this was a potentially terrifying storyworld.
+The more I spoke to them the more I realized that this was a potentially terrifying storyworld.
 Surgeon X is a ‘what if’ we don’t solve this problem?
 I always describe it as a thought experiment – a place that we don’t want to be in 20 years time.

 But it all comes back to character – how do people function in this world and what do the decisions they make say about them as a character?
 Rosa changes from a darling of the National Health Service (NHS) to someone who breaks free from her Hippocratic Oath.
 Her twin sister Dr. Martha Scott is a microbiologist looking for new antibiotics and tries to be Rosa’s moral compass.
 The more I researched this aspect, the more it consolidated my view that science problems are never just about science.
 We knew about resistance decades ago, in fact Alexander Fleming spoke about it in his Nobel Prize winning acceptance speech in 1945.
 But without the economic and political will to do something about it, we end up in a dangerous place.